Do I Still Need a Cover Letter?

 Recruiters Seek Reasons NOT to Advance a Candidate

-Recruiters are constantly inundated with resumes and The Ladders (2012) conducted a study where 30 recruiters took part over a 10-week period and showed the average recruiter spends 6-seconds reviewing a resume.
+Recruiters are constantly inundated with resumes.
+The Ladders conducted a study where 30 recruiters took part over a 10-week period and showed the average recruiter spends 6-seconds reviewing a resume.
 Rather than scrutinize every resume they receive for each position, recruiters are constantly looking for reasons not to advance a candidate.
 Not having a tailored cover letter ranks high on the list of reasons for passing on a candidate.
 Moneybox (2017) recently published an article where a hiring manager reviewed 500 cover letters and stated that “It is not uncommon for me to get 100 applications for one spot, so I’m constantly looking for reasons NOT to advance a candidate to the interview round.
 Writing a good cover letter is your best shot at getting noticed.
 If I hate a cover letter, I won’t even look at the resume.”

 What all of this means is that a tailored cover letter specifically addressed to the decision-maker is crucial for all applicants.
 This will instantly separate the candidates who’ve taken the time to research the company versus those who are generically applying to numerous positions.
 You need to treat each application as if it were the only company you are considering.

 Maria Gold is a Content Manager/Writer for Empire Resume.
 She is dedicated to helping educate people with the latest career articles and job search advice.
 When Maria is not working, she enjoys reading and spending quality time with her family.

 How effective is your resume?
 Find out with a free resume review today!